padalasurendramac/vimeditor/README.md

 mode:- escape_mode

-step2:- press `/is`
+step2:- press `/is` is is a word we can replace with

-        note:- if the word is multiple times in document then press `n` ( for top to buttom )
+##### note press n to finding multiple entries in document from top to buttom